ucberkeley-cs250/bar-crawl/README.md

-bar-crawl: Berkeley Architecture Research, Cluster for Running Asic WorkLoads
+bar-crawl: Berkeley Architecture Research - Cluster for Running Asic WorkLoads
 ==============================================================================

 bar-crawl is a distributed build/design space exploration tool for rocket-chip.
 It uses [jackhammer](http://github.com/ucb-bar/jackhammer) to generate designs from a set of constraints and uses the [Celery Framework](http://www.celeryproject.org/) to distribute jobs across an arbitrary number of machines.